 OK.
 Now where should people sit?

 Once you know how many tables you’ll have and how many people they can seat, you’ll want to start assigning guests to each.
 While there is wedding software out there that allows you to do this, I’m a fan of a good old sheet of paper and pencil.
-You can also write each table number on a sheet of paper and write guests names on sticky notes so you can move them around.
-Or, you can start an Excel doc and have each column be a table number and copy/paste guests from your guest list into each.
+You can also write each table number on a sheet of paper and write guests names on sticky page markers so you can move them around.
+Or, you can start a Google/Excel sheet and have each column be a table number and copy/paste guests from your guest list into each.

-Let’s start with where you and your new hubby should sit.
-If you know you want a sweetheart table (a table for just the bride and groom ) then you’ve got that one checked off the list.
+Let’s start with where you and your partner should sit.
+If you know you want a sweetheart table (a table for just the two of you ) then you’ve got that one checked off the list.
 Otherwise you’ve got a couple options.
 We chose to sit at a a round family table in the middle of the room with our parents and other relatives.
 Remember that you’ll want whatever table you sit at near the center of the room and easily accessible for guests who want to come over and say hi.

-Bridal Table: This table would seat the bride and groom and attendants, or depending on the size of the table the bride and groom and maid of honor and best man and their significant others.
+Bridal Table: This table would seat the wedding couple and their attendants.
+Or, depending on the size of the table, the couple and maid of honor and best man and their significant others.

-Family Tables: The bride and groom’s parents can sit together along with officiants, grandparents, and other close friends or family members.
+Family Tables: The couple’s parents can sit together along with officiants, grandparents, and other close friends or family members.
 Each set of parents can also “host” close friends and family members at their own tables.

 Friend Tables: It’s usually best to seat groups of friends together that are close, but it’s also OK to add in couples or other single guests whom you think will get along with one another.

 Kids: If there are several kids in attendance, you’ll want to create a separate kids tables.
-If you only have 1 or 2 you’ll want to seat them with their parents (or send them home!
-Just kidding.
-Kind of).
+If you only have 1 or 2 you’ll want to seat them with their parents.